Hundreds Locked Out: Hartlepool Tops Region for Housing Register Disqualifications

 The Scheme Needs to be Independently

-Campiagners say the figures raise serious questions about access to social housing in the borough, particularly at a time when demand for affordable homes remains high across the region.
+Campaigners say the figures raise very serious questions about access to social housing in Hartlepool, particularly at a time when demand for affordable homes remains high across the region.

-Being disqualified from the housing register does not simply mean waiting longer for a property.
+Being disqualified from the housing register doesn't simply mean waiting longer for a property.
 Those applicants being removed from the register cannot bid for homes at all, effectively cutting them off from council and housing association properties available through the system..

 Council Accused of 'Artificially Reducing the Size of its Waiting Lists'..

-Until that happens, critics warn the perception will remain that access to social housing in Hartlepool is not just limited – but potentially the most restricted anywhere in the region, leaving vulnerable residents locked out of the very system designed to help them.
+Until that happens, critics warn the perception will remain that access to social housing in Hartlepool isn't just limited – but potentially the most rigid & restricted anywhere in the region, leaving vulnerable residents seemingly locked out of the very system designed to help them.